2023 Most Popular Social Work Bachelor's Degree Schools in New York

 Social Work majors at York take out an average of $15,482 in student loans while working on their Bachelor's Degree.

-Stony Brook University did quite well in this year’s ranking of the most popular places for social work students to get a bachelor’s degree.
-It came in at #6 on the list.
+Stony Brook University came in at #6 in this year’s edition of the Most Popular Social Work Bachelor’s Degree Schools in New York ranking.
 Located in the suburb of Stony Brook, SUNY Stony Brook is a public college with a fairly large student population.

 Of the 51 students majoring in social work at SUNY Stony Brook, 14% are male and 86% are female.